iperez-dev/financial-pro/README.md

 1. Start both the backend and frontend servers
 2. Open your browser to `http://localhost:3000`
-3. Upload an Excel file (.xlsx or .xls) with expense data
+3. Upload an Excel file (.xlsx, .xls) or CSV file (.csv) with expense data
 4. View the generated report with:
    - Summary statistics
    - Category breakdown (pie chart and bar chart)